jcfermi/jcfermi.github.io/_posts/2020-02-28-test-markdown.md

 I'm Jeana, class of 2025.
 I think I'll major in Russian, although I make up a new answer for this every time I'm asked.

-Here's a table about my experience coming into this class:
+Here's my experience coming into this class:

 | Sewing Experience | Programming Experience | Passion |
 | :------ |:--- | :--- |